brepowell/brepowell/README.md

 ### Hi there 👋

-My name is Breanna, and I am a Computer Scientist and Deep Learning Engineer.
+My name is Breanna (sounds like "Banana" 🍌), and I am a Computer Scientist and Deep Learning Engineer.
 I am also a process improvement specialist, change agent, and former educator with 10+ years of experience delivering quality projects to various stakeholders.
 I am mission-driven and passionate about sustainability.
 I excel at cross-disciplinary collaboration and innovative problem-solving.

 **Check out these great articles about me!**
 * [Getting the most out of the graduate experience](https://www.uwb.edu/news/2024/12/06/how-to-get-the-most-out-of-the-graduate-experience)